django-denmark/2023.djangoday.dk/content/_index.md

 Come and meet your local and excellent community and share with them.
 [Tell us](/cfp/) about your idea and your contribution to make this a great day.

+##### 2023-08-10: First speakers announced!

+We're happy to announce the first names in the program!
+But there is still space in the program for more talks.
+Please submit before August 21th.

 <div style="clear: both"></div>